-In scientific publishing, newspapers and magazines often you will see headlines of the greatest scientific discoveries ever made, but what of them?
-In a recent conversation with a doctor he told me how they review certain articles from popular medical journals on mistakes made in the process and compare them to the headlines, which often lead to astounding insights in wrong methodology or overly optimistic conclusions.
+Newspapers and magazines often show you headlines of the greatest scientific discoveries ever made.
+But what of that is true?
+In a recent conversation with a doctor, he told me how they review certain articles from popular medical journals on mistakes made in the process.
+They then compare them to the headlines, which often lead to astounding insights in wrong methodology or overly optimistic conclusions.
 Oftentimes the conclusions shown in media headlines are taking the most positive outcome possible and displaying just that to the world.

-What happens even more often is that these headlines are copied and repeated ad nauseum, so that one might actually believe them, because there are but a few places that show the whole truth, and they often require a better understanding of the subjects at hand.
-One is then left to wonder whether things are really too good to be true, which they unfortunately are not most of the time, or just another incorrect statement.
-It used to be that we could believe respected sources on what they said, but luckily fact checking became easier to do and, unfortunately, more necessary.
+What happens even more often is that these headlines are copied and repeated ad nauseum.
+You may actually believe them, because there are only a few places that show the whole truth.
+And those often require a better understanding of the subjects at hand.
+You’re then left to wonder whether things are really too good to be true, which they unfortunately are not most of the time.
+It’s probably just another incorrect statement.

 What is critical thinking?

 This definition isn’t narrowed down enough, as all logical thinking would be critical according to it.
 It needs some more spice, something to differentiate logical thinking from critical thinking.
-In academics, the focal point of this post, I would say I see critical thinking as the idea of thinking further than the lesson being thought, rather than thinking along the lines presented.
+In academics, the focal point of this post, I would say I see critical thinking as the manner of thinking further than the lesson being thought, rather than thinking only on the lines presented.

 The challenges of critical thinking

-- Finding acceptance in your own world views is comfortable, whilst challenging theories and thoughts of others costs a lot of energy and may be uncomfortable.
+- Finding acceptance in your own world views is comfortable.
+Challenging theories and thoughts costs a lot of energy and may be uncomfortable.

-- It can be hard to challenge what you see as an authority: a teacher, a scholar, the government.
-They know what they’re talking about and asking questions is just stupid.
+- It can be hard to challenge what you see as an authority.
+Maybe it’s a teacher, a scholar or the government uttering the statements.
+They know what they’re talking about.
+And you feel that asking questions is just making you look stupid.

-The second reason is the tougher one to handle.
-It can be hard to speak up to an authority figure, to someone who’s an expert in his or her field.
-In my experience though, I can say that those who have more expertise are often more than happy, and often very enthusiastic, to elaborate on a subject and talk about the pro’s and cons of an idea, of a theory.
+The second reason is tougher to take on.
+It can be hard to speak up to an authority figure, someone whose authority you respect.
+In my experience, those who have more expertise are often more than happy and often very enthusiastic to elaborate on a subject.
+They would gladly discuss the pros and cons of an idea.
 And when you learn from them, you deepen your understanding of those subjects and know what else is out there.
 This is of course easier said than done, but it can get you further than just blindly accepting the ideas that are presented.

 The importance of critical thought

 In academics and later on in life critical thinking is something which is deemed important.
-For example a research cited in this article shows the skill shows up more often on job listings.
-It’s one of those skills that can be interpreted in a lot of ways, so with our definition, what can we say about the importance of critical thought?
-Why do people value the skill?
+For example, a research cited in this article visualises that critical thinking gets posted most often on job listings.
+It’s one of those skills that can be interpreted in a lot of ways.
+What can we say about the importance of critical thought with our definition?
+Why do people value the skill so much?

-In my perspective the purpose of critical thinking boils down to these two.
-When thinking critically it’s necessary to evaluate ideas and statements and see what they’re worth.
-It helps you think creatively and think of other possibilities; it might even help you to see other people’s point-of-view.
+The purpose of critical thinking boils down to these two.
+It’s necessary to evaluate ideas and statements and see what they’re worth.
+It helps you think creatively and think of other possibilities; it might even help you to see other people’s point of view.
 This continues in self-reflection, where critical thinking helps evaluate your own ideas and helps you be more open-minded, even though you might not change your views.

 But that’s enough from me.
 What do you think of critical thinking?
 Am I right here, or do you think differently?
 Please let me know below in the comments.